 - Next, add chopped capsicum and saute for a min.

-- Add ginger garlic paste and fry till raw smell goes away.
+- Add ginger garlic paste and green peas.
+Fry till the raw smell goes away.

 - Slit the pavs from center.

 - Heat a pan or tawa over a medium flame add butter, a pinch of pav bhaji masala, and coriander leaves.